sutrolabs/census-docs/datasets/saas-datasets/README.md

 ### Data Storage and Access

-When you create a SaaS Dataset, Census imports your selected CRM objects into [CensusStore](../censusstore.md), our managed storage solution.
+When you create a SaaS Dataset, Census imports your selected CRM objects into [Census Store](../Census Store.md), our managed storage solution.
 Here's what happens:

 1. Your data is imported using your CRM's API credentials
-2. The data is stored in Apache Iceberg format in CensusStore
+2. The data is stored in Apache Iceberg format in Census Store
 3. Census provides an Iceberg catalog that makes this data queryable from your data warehouse
 4. Data is automatically refreshed based on your specified schedule

-By default, data is stored in Census's secure infrastructure, but you can also [use your own storage infrastructure](../censusstore.md#bring-your-own-object-storage-provider) for additional control.
+By default, data is stored in Census's secure infrastructure, but you can also [use your own storage infrastructure](../Census Store.md#bring-your-own-object-storage-provider) for additional control.

 ### Querying Your Data